Tables and Tibbles (and Tribbles)

 ## problems(dat)

-Personally, I would prefer for read_csv() to loudly fail with an error in cases like these but having a nice red warning is already very helpful to quickly detect the problem with your data (and if your data is wrong, your whole analysis is meaningless).
-Thus, always use read_ rather than read. functions and always specify the table structure.
-The lazy, and my preferred, way to do it, is to first read the file without specifying the structure, run spec() function on it, and copy-paste the output into the code adjusting as necessary.
+to loudly fail with an error in cases like these but having a nice red warning is already very helpful to quickly detect the problem with your data (and if your data is wrong, your whole analysis is meaningless).
+Thus, always use read_

 You will need face_rank.csv file for exercise 8.
 Download it and place it in the project folder.
 Warning, if you use Chrome or any Chromium-based browsers like MS Edge, Opera, etc. they might, for some odd reason, automatically rename it into face_rank.xls during the download (it does not happen as I write this, but it was an issue at some point of time).
-Just rename it back to face_rank.csv, because the file itself is not converted to an Excel, it is only the extension that gets changed24.
+Just rename it back to face_rank.csv, because the file itself is not converted to an Excel, it is only the extension that gets changed.

 Note that you have another option with online files, you can use their URL in-place of the filename and R will take care of downloading it for you (but, obviously, you have to be online for this trick to work).